-Keith Miller, partner with the firm's Litigation practice and Chair of the Securities Enforcement practice, is based in the New York office.
-Keith is a former SEC enforcement attorney whose practice focuses on securities enforcement, securities litigation and white collar crime matters.
-His clients include some of the world’s leading financial institutions, including investment banks, broker-dealers, hedge funds, investment advisers and commercial banks, as well as corporations and their officers and directors.
-Keith frequently represents these clients in civil litigation and in connection with investigations being conducted by the Securities and Exchange Commission, Department of Justice, State Attorney General Offices, Financial Industry Regulatory Authority, Commodity Futures Trading Commission, and Congressional committees.
+Keith's clients have included some of the world’s leading financial institutions, including investment banks, broker-dealers, hedge funds, investment advisers and commercial banks.
+Keith frequently represents these clients in civil litigation and in connection with investigations being conducted by various federal and state agencies, including the Securities and Exchange Commission, Department of Justice, State Attorney General Offices, Financial Industry Regulatory Authority, Commodity Futures Trading Commission and Congressional committees.

-Keith has recently represented clients in high-profile litigations and investigations involving LIBOR rate-rigging, insider trading through expert networking firms, the subprime mortgage and credit crisis, public pension fund investments and the use of placement agents - commonly referred to as the “pay-to-play” pension fund investigations, the Bernard Madoff scandal and other Ponzi schemes.
+Keith has recently represented clients in high-profile litigations and investigations involving virtual currencies and decentralized crypto-currencies, LIBOR rate-rigging, insider trading through expert networking firms, the subprime mortgage and credit crisis, public pension fund investments and the use of placement agents - commonly referred to as the “pay-to-play” pension fund investigations, the Bernard Madoff scandal and other Ponzi schemes.
 Keith also has been involved in several high-profile regulatory investigations and litigations relating to failed hedge funds.

 Recent Representative Experience: